-- Responsiveness of the system and many more comes under Stability Testing
+- Responsiveness of the system and many more come under Stability Testing

-- To determine the scope and objective for the testing, we must ensure that the Application Server(s) do not crash during the Load Test executions.
+- To determine the scope and objective of the testing, we must ensure that the Application Server(s) do not crash during the Load Test executions.

 - To determine the Business issues, verify the system performance and load as per end user perspective.